Home > City Departments > Parks & Recreation > Facilities

 The City Council has voted to fund trail construction on Route 47 and Route 71 through IDOT's roadway construction of those highways.
 IDOT will pay 80% of the cost and the City will pay 20% of the cost.
 The City Council voted to accept the $1.7 million Kennedy Road Illinois Transportation Enhancement Project Grant and a non-profit group Push for the Path has been established to raise the funds for the City's 20% of this project.

 To meet the need for pedestrain paths, we are working with developers, road-improvement projects, and applying for grants to help fund trail projects.
-Please feel free to call Laura at 630.553.8574 with questions, or e-mail at email@example.com.
+Please feel free to call City Hall 630.553.4350 with any questions.

 Copyright 2006 United City of Yorkville.
 All Rights Reserved.
 Designed & Developed by J Rudny, LLC